Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

-Fats have a bad reputation—but they absolutely belong in our diet.
-Learn here which fats are good and which are bad for your body, and why.
-Fats play an important role in our bodies.
-They are vital for our brain, our nerves, every single cell, and therefore for our overall health.
+Fats have a bad reputation – but they absolutely belong in our diet.
+Find out here which fats are good and which are bad for your body, and why.
+Because fats play a vital role in our bodies.
+They are essential for our brain, our nerves, for every single cell, and therefore for our overall health.

-Fats are also known as lipids and are primarily used in our everyday language in the field of nutrition.
-The "components" of fats are fatty acids, just as simple sugars are in carbohydrates and amino acids are in proteins.
-In fact, there are different types of fats: fatty acids, fats and fatty oils, waxes, and a few others (phospholipids, sphingolipids, and isoprenoids).
-However, today we will focus primarily on the first two groups.
+Fats are also known as lipids and are primarily used in our everyday language in the context of nutrition.
+The "building blocks" of fats are fatty acids, just as simple sugars are the building blocks of carbohydrates and amino acids are the building blocks of proteins.
+In fact, there are various types of fats, namely fatty acids, fats and fatty oils, waxes, and several others (phospholipids, sphingolipids, and isoprenoids).
+Today, however, we will mainly consider the first two groups.

 So, back to nutrition!
-Fat acts as an ideal carrier of flavor and aroma, which is why butter and oil are so often used in cooking.
-In reality, however, fat is primarily used for energy production.
-With 9 kilocalories per gram, fat contains twice as many kilocalories as proteins and carbohydrates.
-These have a calorific value of around 4 kilocalories per gram.
+Here, fat acts as an ideal carrier of flavor and aroma, which is why butter and oils are so often used for frying.
+However, fat is primarily a source of energy.
+With 9 kilocalories per gram, fat contains twice as many kilocalories as proteins and carbohydrates, which have a calorific value of around 4 kilocalories per gram.

 What function do fats have in the body?

-Fats have several functions, the most important of which is that once bound in the body, they act as a long-term energy store.
-Fat can therefore be a real energy booster for you – but, and this is very important – only in moderation!
-Too much fat overtaxes your body and can harm it (more on this below).
-The recommended amount of fat an adult should consume per day is approximately 30% of their daily energy needs.
-As a general rule of thumb, you should not eat more than 60 to 80 grams of fat per day, regardless of your weight.
+Fats have several functions, but the most important is that once stored in the body, they act as a long-term energy reserve.
+Fat can therefore be a real energy booster for you – however, and this is very important – only in moderation!
+Too much fat overloads your body and can be harmful (more on this below).
+The recommended amount of fat that an adult should consume daily is approximately 30% of their energy needs.
+As a general rule of thumb, regardless of your weight, you shouldn't eat more than 60 to 80 grams of fat per day.

-Other functions of bound fat include thermal insulation and mechanical protection.
-Fat also helps metabolize other important nutrients.
-The fat-soluble vitamins A, D, E, and K, for example, can only be absorbed through fat and require essential fatty acids for this process.
-For example, it's recommended to garnish raw carrots in a salad with oil to ensure your body can absorb the vitamins.
+Other functions of bound fat include insulation against temperature and mechanical protection.
+Fat also helps in the metabolism of other important nutrients.
+For example, the fat-soluble vitamins A, D, E, and K can only be absorbed through fat and require so-called essential fatty acids for this process.
+Therefore, it is recommended, for instance, to garnish raw carrots in a salad with oil so that your body can absorb the vitamins.

 What is the difference between saturated and unsaturated fatty acids?

 You've probably heard the terms saturated and unsaturated fatty acids before.
 But do you know the difference and what they mean for your body?
-Fatty acids generally consist of up to 26 carbon atoms in a chain formation.
-If these atoms are partially or completely double-bonded, the fatty acid is unsaturated.
-If there are no double bonds between the carbon atoms, the fatty acid is saturated.
+Fatty acids generally consist of up to 26 carbon atoms in a chain structure.
+If these atoms are partially or completely double-bonded, it's an unsaturated fatty acid.
+If there are no double bonds between the carbon atoms, it's a saturated fatty acid.

-Saturated fatty acids ...are considered the "bad" fats because excessive consumption of them is known to raise cholesterol levels.
+Saturated fatty acids are considered the "bad" fats because they are known to raise cholesterol levels when consumed in excess.
 This, in turn, can increase the risk of cardiovascular disease or diabetes.

-However, they also have important functions, for example, they act as messengers for our nervous system.
-Therefore, please don't completely eliminate saturated fatty acids from your diet, but enjoy them in moderation.
+However, they also have important functions, for example, they act as messenger substances for our nervous system.
+Therefore, please do not completely eliminate saturated fatty acids from your diet, but rather enjoy them in moderation.

-Unsaturated fatty acids ...have a reputation as the "good" fats.
-These are further divided into monounsaturated (omega-9) and polyunsaturated (omega-3 and omega-6) fatty acids.
-Monounsaturated fatty acids are very important for vitamin absorption in the body and can lower cholesterol levels.Your body can't produce these fats itself, but it desperately needs them.
+Unsaturated fatty acids have the reputation of being the "good" fats.
+They are further divided into monounsaturated (Omega-9) and polyunsaturated (Omega-3 and Omega-6) fatty acids.
+Monounsaturated fatty acids are very important for vitamin absorption in the body and can lower cholesterol levels.Your body cannot produce these fats itself, but it urgently needs them.
 Therefore, you must obtain them externally in the form of food.
-They are considered essential foods.
+They are considered essential nutrients.

-Which fatty acids have which properties and where are they found?
+What properties do the different fatty acids have, and where are they found?

 Type of fat Effect Included in